-Deadline 16.May.2016 23:59 CET line with these findings and therefore cannot be justified in a risk-based framework.
-We are not aware of any new findings or economic basis which would justify taking an approach for corporate infrastructure different from the approach taken for non-corporate infrastructure.
-With regards to the definition of an infrastructure corporate, the WG strongly believes that "vast" should be replaced by "substantial".
+Comments Template on EIOPA-CP-16-005 Consultation Paper on the request to EIOPA for further technical advice on the identification and calibration of other infrastructure investment risk categories i.e. infrastructure corporates infrastructure different from the approach taken for non-corporate infrastructure.
+With regards to the definition of an infrastructure corporate, IRSG strongly believes that "vast" should be replaced by "substantial" ,.
 The word "substantial" is widely understood to imply a much higher percentage than a technical majority of say 51%.
-The industry agrees that the percentage of revenues received in corporate infrastructure transactions should be materially higher than 50%, however a fixed percentage would be unhelpful and unworkable.
-Some investors may view "vast" to mean nearly 100%, whereas a workable definition must be sufficiently flexible to result in a percentage material higher than 50% but less than 100%.
-Finally, the WG supports Option 2 in terms of security package, which is consistent with market practices in many jurisdictions, given differences in legal frameworks applicable to Section 1.1. security, and the relevant costs and benefits.
+The percentage of revenues received in corporate infrastructure transactions should be materially higher than 50%, however a fixed percentage would be unhelpful and unworkable.
+Some investors may view "vast" to mean nearly 100%, whereas a workable definition must be sufficiently flexible to result in a percentage materially higher than 50% but less than 100%.
+Finally, the IRSG supports Option 2 in terms of security package, which is consistent with market practices in many jurisdictions.
+Section 1.1.
 Section 1.2.
 Section 1.3.
 Section 1.4.
 Section 1.5.
 Section 2.
 We note that EUR and GBP utilities' spreads were significantly less volatile than for other non financial and financial corporates; however we understand from para 1.22 that the work is ongoing in terms of reviewing the maturities and composition of the non infrastructure bonds selected for comparison.
-As an aside it is generally the case in UK and EUR markets that utilities and infrastructure companies are the companies most able to access the long end of the maturity spectrum - precisely because of their long-term and stable characteristics which we are asking EIOPA to recognise.
+As an aside it is generally the case in both the Euro and UK Sterling markets that utilities and infrastructure companies are the companies most able to access the long end of the maturity spectrum - precisely because of their long-term and stable characteristics which we are asking EIOPA to recognise.
 Hence it may be difficult to always compare like with like as financials and non- infra corporates have historically been less able to access the long end of the market.
+We note the comments in para 1.23 regarding price volatility in the year following the period October